 The Dream and Reality of Life in the South of France

-It began some years ago on our honeymoon, this dream of not only visiting the South of France but living a life here too; a rich life with children, good food, a new language and all the romantic notions about France itself.
+It began some years ago on our honeymoon, this dream of visiting the South of France and living here too; a rich life with children, good food, a new language, and all the romantic notions about France itself.

-When you think of France what pops into your mind?
-Is it the wine, cheese, food, 35-hour work week?
+When you think of France, what pops into your mind?
+Is it the wine, cheese, food, or 35-hour work week?
 France has a universal reputation for all of the above and more.
 And that reputation is still largely justified.
-The French take some things very seriously—food and a certain way of life.
-Their language is extremely important to them and for good reason.
+The French take some things very seriously — food and a certain way of life.
+Their language is extremely important to them and for a good reason.
 It is a beautifully complex and nuanced language that adds a lyrical touch to the everyday.

 These were our reasons for wanting to live here.
-And thankfully what we’ve found hasn’t disappointed us; rather the friendliness and encouragement have been more than expected.
-The idea of the French being haughty and elitist does not ring true down here in the South of France.
-Perhaps in Paris you will find such attitudes, but Paris is, after all, one of the world’s largest cities.
-For the most part, we have found kindness in all our dealings with people even with the scant knowledge use of the language.
+And thankfully, what we've found hasn't disappointed us; instead, the friendliness and encouragement have been more than expected.
+The idea of the French being arrogant and elitist does not ring true in the South of France.
+Perhaps you will find such attitudes in Paris, but Paris is, after all, one of the world's largest cities.
+For the most part, we have found kindness in all our dealings with people, even with the scant knowledge use of the language.

-And now here we are—a family of five living on the outskirts of the culturally and intellectually stimulating city of Montpellier, the seat of the Languedoc-Roussillon region.
+And now here we are — a family of five living on the outskirts of Montpellier's culturally and intellectually stimulating city, the seat of the Languedoc-Roussillon region.
 It is a university town with all the richness and buzz of youth while retaining its southern French charm.
-The men still come out for their afternoon-long matches of “boules,” schools and businesses have two hours for lunch, and all stores, other than a few grocery stores that open until noon, are closed for business on Sunday.
+The men still come out for their afternoon-long matches of "boules," schools and businesses have two hours for lunch, and all stores, other than a few grocery stores open until noon, are closed for business on Sunday.